-Akelius Foundation is the world’s largest donor to SOS Children’s Villages.
+Akelius Foundation is one of the world’s largest donors to SOS Children’s Villages.

 The founder Roger Akelius grew up in Stora Mellby in the southwestern part of Sweden.

-At eleven years old he started his first summer job at a dairy.
+At an age of eleven, he started his first summer job at a dairy.

 With his first two paychecks he bought a camera and a tent.